arcus/education_r_intensive/README.md

 **Estimated time to completion**: 1 hour

 **Pre-requisites**: It is helpful if learners have used data in a tabular (table-shaped) format, with rows and columns.
 Examples of this kind of data include comma separated values files (.csv) and spreadsheets (for example, Microsoft Excel).
 Learners do *not* need to have access to R or RStudio on their own computers.

+**Format**: This module uses text, still images, and video.
+Audio is optional.

 **Learning Objectives**:  After completion of this module, learners will be able to:

 * Describe what R is and what RStudio is
-* Recognize an R script, open it in RStudio, and run commands
-* Explain why using R and RStudio can improve research
+* Understand what a script is and how using a script can improve research
+* Execute given R code within RStudio
+* Explain what a data frame is
+* Use the Environment tab within RStudio to examine a data frame

 </div>